Gibbs phenomenon: Explanation

 Informally, the Gibbs phenomenon reflects the difficulty inherent in approximating a discontinuous function by a finite series of continuous sinusoidal waves.
 It is important to put emphasis on the word finite, because even though every partial sum of the Fourier series overshoots around each discontinuity it is approximating, the limit of summing an infinite number of sinusoidal waves does not.
 The overshoot peaks moves closer and closer to the discontinuity as more terms are summed, so convergence is possible.

 There is no contradiction (between the overshoot error converging to a non-zero height even though the infinite sum has no overshoot), because the overshoot peaks move toward the discontinuity.
 The Gibbs phenomenon thus exhibits pointwise convergence, but not uniform convergence.
 For a piecewise continuously differentiable (class C^{1}) function, the Fourier series converges to the function at every point except at jump discontinuities.
-At jump discontinuities, the infinite sum will converge to the jump discontinuity's midpoint (i.e. the average of the values of the function on either side of the jump), as a consequence of Dirichlet's theorem.
+At jump discontinuities, the series will converge to the jump discontinuity's midpoint (i.e. the average of the limiting values of the function on either side of the jump), as a consequence of Dirichlet's theorem.